crystal-ball/componentry/CONTRIBUTING.md

   to render the Component and the inner `Element`, which is a bummer.
 Is there a way to handle element factory functionality without adding a component to the JSX output?
+- Provider better names for the withActive, withState components for using the React Inspector
+- Theme configuration so that button shadow suppression on click can be configured
+- Shorthand props for withState so that subcomponents aren't required